 - the authors of the article: an article always has the current user as an author, as well as any user who has edited the content if you are collaborating on the blog with other people; you can also add or remove authors from the article explicitly.

 - a featured image, which is typically shown in the lists of articles such as the homepage, usually next to the title.

 - a cover image, which can be displayed for example as a background header for the article.

 In this section, you can customise the title, description and the canonical URLs that search engines should take into account when indexing the page.
 If these are not explicitly set, they will be derived from the actual title, description and URL of the article.
 Title and description will be truncated if too long according to SEO best practices.

 Header and footer scripts

 In the last two sections of the settings panel you can configure title, description and an image for both Facebook and Twitter.
-This information will affect how the article will appear on these social networks.
+This information will affect how the article will appear when shared on these social networks.